auth0/rules/rules/google-multifactor.md

         // optional
         // issuer: 'Label on Google Authenticator App',

-        // optional, the key to use for TOTP.
-By default one is generated for you
-        // key: '{YOUR_KEY_HERE}',

         // optional, defaults to true.
 Set to false to force Google Authenticator every time.
         // See https://auth0.com/docs/multifactor-authentication/custom#change-the-frequency-of-authentication-requests for details
         allowRememberBrowser: false